Spirituality and the Arts

 Inviting Spiritual Formation through Art and Creativity

-Our retreat center, Spirit Center, offers facilitated retreats throughout the year in Benedictine spirituality, arts, and more.
+Spirit Center, on the monastery campus, offers facilitated retreats throughout the year in Benedictine spirituality, arts, and more.

 Passion of the Earth

-In 2003 we commissioned fabric artist Melanie Weidner to create The Passion of the Earth, a multi-media project which is a blend of the traditional Catholic Stations of the Cross devotion and the Universe Story as presented in the work of Thomas Berry.
+In 2003, the Sisters commissioned fabric artist Melanie Weidner to create The Passion of the Earth, a multi-media project which is a blend of the traditional Catholic Stations of the Cross devotion and the Universe Story, as presented in the work of Thomas Berry.